Free nationwide shipping on all orders!

 So you’ll need to set Canva’s custom size to 91mm x 61mm.

-You can then draw a rectangle for 85mm x 55mm and 79mm x 49mm for the Finished size and Safe Zones respectively.
+You can then draw a rectangle for 85mm x 55mm and 79mm x 49mm for the Finished size and Safe Zones, respectively.

-We Would Recommend using our Free Online Blank Templates with Canva
+We Would Recommend using our Free Online Blank Templates with Canva.

 Another way of doing this would be to use our free blank templates available with all of our products.
-Once you have set up your canvas correctly you can pull in our blank templates – we would always recommend using our templates when creating files, especially when the design has borders.
+Once you have set up your canvas correctly, you can pull in our blank templates – we would always recommend using our templates when creating files, especially when the design has borders.

-Once you have downloaded the templates you can import the JPG file placing it into Canva.
+Once you have downloaded the templates, you can import the JPG file by placing it into Canva.
 We would advise that you move our template to the top left corner of your document.
 Select and drag to the bottom right corner of the image – scaling it up in size until it snaps into place.

-Then if you go to File > Show rulers and guides, you can draw ruler guides to get the safe, trim, and bleed lines on your document aligning the guidelines with the ones in our template.
+Then, if you go to File > Show rulers and guides, you can draw ruler guides to get the safe, trim, and bleed lines on your document, aligning the guidelines with the ones in our template.

 Canva guidelines setup 1